project-chip/connectedhomeip/docs/silabs/thread/RCP.md

 The ot-efr32 repo is located in Github here: https://github.com/SiliconLabs/ot-efr32.

 You must have Git installed on your local machine.
 To clone the repo use the following command:

 > `$ git clone https://github.com/SiliconLabs/ot-efr32.git`

 Once you have cloned the repo, enter the repo and sync all the submodules with the following command:

-> `$ cd ot-efr32` <br> > `$ git submodule update --init`
+> `$ cd ot-efr32`

+> `$ git submodule update --init`

 After updating the submodules you can check out the correct branch or commit hash for the system.
 Check the current branch and commit hash used here:
 [Matter Branches and Commit Hashes](../general/COMMIT_HASHES.md)

 > `$ git checkout <commit hash>`